 A couple of weeks ago, a colleague in Iran suggested gently that my bimrocks.com site needed some overhaul.
-He had found it useful when starting his research a few years ago but I thinks it should be improved.
+He had found it useful when starting his research a few years ago but now thinks it should be improved.
 He is right, I realized abashedly.
 After far too many years of sloth, it is time to update all three of my sites.
 Update?
 More like give the sites a thorough cleaning, retrofit, remodel…

 I am happy to have left Yahoo.
-It has been 10 days and still the Support people did not solve the hardest problems, although the chatty staff sent me all kinds of cheerful words promising quick help and links to Help documents that I have read and re-read (but they ain’t helpful!) – but cherry chatter does not make up for lack of help.
+It has been 10 days and still the Yahoo Support people did not solve the hardest problems, although the chatty staff sent me all kinds of cheerful words promising quick help and links to Help documents that I have read and re-read (but they ain’t helpful!) – but cheery chatter does not make up for lack of help.

 Yahoo Small Business has Lost my Business.
 And it has lost yours too if you pay attention to my advice to keep away from Yahoo Small Business web hosting

 With WordPress even more intuitive to work with nowadays, I look forward to editing my sites.
 Check back now and again!
 Feel free to leave Comments.